Extra Magic Hours at Disney World

 Disney says that the Evening Extra Magic Hours are two hours but you really need to look at the park hours on either side of the Extra Magic hour day and sometimes you’ll find that the Magic Kingdom or Disney’s Hollywood Studios will close an hour earlier to the general public so you’re really only getting one hour more than you would get a day earlier or later.
 If you’re only gaining one hour, are you better off going on a less crowded day?
 One extra hour with less people might be great when it isn’t too late.

-Check the Disney calendar because, during the lower seasons, Disney will sometimes eliminate the Wishes Fireworks in the Magic Kingdom on days with Extra Magic Hours.
+Check the Disney calendar because, during the lower seasons, Disney will sometimes eliminate the "Happily Ever After" Fireworks in the Magic Kingdom on days with Extra Magic Hours.
 The fireworks are pretty special and you may not want to miss them, especially if this is a “once in a lifetime” trip.
 You may want to hit the Magic Kingdom on a different day, especially if your trip falls at a time when the Extra Magic hours mean fewer regular park hours.
 This may not be an issue if you have two days allocated for the Magic Kingdom or have park hopper tickets and can catch the parade and Fireworks after visiting Disney's Animal Kingdom, which usually closes earlier.

 Thinking Point #6 – Extra Magic Hours when low crowds mean shorter park hours